Professional Reviews

 Configuration Profiles/Mobile Device Management (MDM)

-Configuration profiles (also called MDM profiles) change specific security, app usage, and network settings in iOS — they’re usually given to employees on company-owned devices, but they can be used for malicious purposes, too.
+Configuration profiles (also called MDM profiles) change specific settings in iOS such as security, app usage, and network settings.
+They’re usually given to employees on company-owned devices, but they can be used for malicious purposes too.

-If a hacker convinces you to download and run a malicious configuration profile on your device, they can access your data, re-route all of your web traffic to a compromised VPN server, change your privacy settings, or lock you out of your device.
+Hackers try to convince users to download and run malicious configuration profiles on their devices — if they succeed, they can access a user’s data, re-route all of their web traffic to a compromised VPN server, change privacy settings, or even lock users out of their devices.

 Zero-Day Attacks